kossiitkgp/KOSS-Selection-Tasks/Teaching/Git Workflows with Automated CI/CD Integration/Git-Workflows-with-automated-CI-CD-Integration.md

   * Create feature branches for new developments and bug fixes.
   * Demonstrate the process of making changes, staging commits, and merging branches.
   * Highlight best practices for resolving merge conflicts and ensuring branch consistency.
-* Configure a continuous integration (CI) system (e.g., GitHub Actions, Jenkins, Travis CI) to automate testing and code quality checks.
+* Configure a continuous integration (CI) system to automate testing and code quality checks.
   * Integrate CI tools such as GitHub Actions into the project workflow.
   * Define CI pipelines to automate testing, code analysis, and deployment processes.
     * Define trigger events